ctmakro/opencv_playground/README.md

 # painterfun.py

-1. install Anaconda for Python 3 environment. <https://www.continuum.io/downloads#windows>
+1. install Anaconda/Miniconda environment for Python 3 . <https://www.continuum.io/downloads#windows>
 2. install OpenCV for Python
-  - if you know what you are doing: `pip install opencv-python`
+  - if you know what you're doing: `pip install opencv-python`
   - if you are a normal person: Download
     <http://www.lfd.uci.edu/~gohlke/pythonlibs/f9r7rmd8/opencv_python-3.1.0-cp35-cp35m-win_amd64.whl>
-    then `pip install open.....amd64.whl`
+    then `pip install open.....amd64.whl`.

+    (If you're using OS X / Linux, there are prebuilt packages of opencv-python on `conda`)
 3. (must) install threadpool: `pip install threadpool`
 4. `ipython -i painterfun.py` to run the program